 - Exceptional post-graduation employment rate

-Your Elementary-Middle Education major prepares you to be at the head of the class.
+Your bachelor's in Education prepares you to be at the head of the class.
 Equipped with knowledge, critical thinking skills, and a wide range of student teaching experiences, you will be prepared, confident, and credentialed as you step off the graduation podium and into the rewarding career of teaching.

 Our graduates enjoy many benefits, including: